 attempted to bully t appropriate res y you, how confider sponse) nt would you feel ir n addressing it?

 ☐ Very confide nt

 Somewhat co onfident

 ☐ Not very con fident

-☐ Not confider ıt at all
+☐ Not confider nt at all

 Does not app oly to me

 ☐ I'm not sure how I would resp ond

-rience, how does t it will happen to witnessing bullying me g make you feel?
+Worried thaGuiltyAngryIt does not be t it will happen to g make you feel?

-Angry

-☐ It does not h oother me

-☐ It depends if I know the person being bullied or the bully
+f I know the perso d or the bully on

 ☐ I have never seen someone being bullied

 15. When you ar e bullied how do you feel?
 (Circle 1 r esponse that app lies most often to you)

 Does Not Upset Me Seldom Upsetting Sometimes Upsetting Upsets Me Extremely Upsetting

 1 2 3 4 5

-ng the bullying, how nost often to you) do you feel?
+ng the bullying, how do you feel?

 Does Not Upset Me Seldom Upsetting Sometimes Upsetting Upsets Me Extremely Upsetting

 1 2 3 4 5